ewanhills/IoT-project/README.md

 As of now I have found 2 methods in acheiving the goals that I have set out above.
 One is to use IBMS cloud system to contextualise, visualise and extract data from a smartphone.
 The other is to use EvoThings in conjunction with an application in the format of html document that is provided in this GitHub repo.

+For both of these methods all that you will require is a modern smartphone, internet connectivity and a computer.

+#Setting up IMB cloud.

+(1) #What is the IMB Watson platform.
+The IBM Watson IoT Platform is a fully managed, cloud-hosted service that makes it simple to derive value from Internet of Things (IoT) devices.
+When combined with the IBM Bluemix platform, Watson IoT provides simple, but powerful application access to IoT devices and data.
+You can rapidly compose analytics applications, visualization dashboards, and mobile IoT apps.
+Create IoT applications that feed insights to your backend enterprise applications.

+(2)Firstly you will need to do the following.

+(3)Open your favorite browser and go to Bluemix.
+If you are an existing Bluemix user, log in as usual.
+Once you signed up to Bluemix, click this link to create the Watson IoT Platform service in Bluemix.
+Type a name for your service and click Create button as shown below, Observe that now you can add and manage iot devices.

+(4) Now create a device type, each device that is connected will be associated with a device type.
+An example of a device type could be andoird device, pc etc.

+(5) Continue with the setup inputing your prefered fields, REMEMBER to write down these fields or screenshot them as you will need them later for mqtt connecivity later on.

+(6) Next you will have to generate a code that is unique to the service that you are creating REMEMBER to save this code.

+(7) Now you can download any mqtt application onto your phone, input the details that you have screenshotted earlier on into the empty fields.
+The device as well as the IBM system should now be in sync with one another.

+(7) You shoud see a flow of data from the phone to the computer.

+(8) In this recipe we demonstrated how to setup an IBM Watson IoT Platform Organization, create a Device Type and register a Device using theIBM Watson IoT Platform dashboard.
+Also, you can use the IBM Watson IoT Platform ReST API, or the Client Libraries to create the Device Type and register Devices in IBM Watson IoT Platform.

 #Setting up EvoThings Application